Evande1/indecisive-foodies/README.md

 Calendar list for a week, we realised we cannot use google calendar API as we require authentication to utilise their features.

+Integration between material UI and cypress was difficult.
+Used a lot of time to figure out work arounds.

 Good software engineering practices:
 1. Git issues
 ![test](https://github.com/Evande1/indecisive-foodies/blob/main/github-issues.png)